Brielle Biermann’s Tight Red Top Sends Temperatures Soaring

 “Dat girl right thereee,” a second fan added in addition to a series of flame emoji.

-Previously, The Inquisitr shared that the reality star stunned in another beautiful outfit, that time a set.
-She had her killer figure on display in a sparkly, coordinating set that featured a crop top, showing off her taut tummy.
+Previously, The Inquisitr shared that the reality star stunned in another beautiful outfit.
+She had her killer figure on display in a sparkly, coordinating set that featured a crop top to show off her taut tummy.
 Biermann tagged herself at the Tongue and Groove in Atlanta where she posed for a photo with her friend Tom Boardman, who she called her “ride or die.”